HB9SL – An effective antenna for portable QRP

 He used all standard dimensions except the height.
 In his case H1 was 55 meters.
 Top band conditions were not very good.
 He only had a few QSOs, the highlight was being called by SU9HP in Egypt for a new country for him.
 He states that the antenna showed reasonable directivity (see diagram above).
 Then he tried the antenna on 80 with an antenna tuner and worked over 80 North America stations!
 Including OK, MS and KY states.
 Setup was an IC756ProIII driving an Acom 1000 amp (800W output due to low mains supply voltage).

-Click Multi-band VP2E calculator with link lengths V2 to download my Excel calculator to insert your own frequencies. this updated version of the spreadsheet also has a section documenting the lengths of individual sections if you want to make a linked version of the antenna (see below).
+Click Multi-band VP2E calculator with link lengths V2 to download my Excel calculator to insert your own frequencies.
+This version of the spreadsheet also has a section documenting the lengths of individual sections if you want to make a linked or trapped version of the antenna (see below).

-Entering your required frequency in the yellow field recalculates the other fields and also those in the linked antenna calculator (see later).
+Enter your required frequency in the yellow field to recalculate the other fields and also those in the linked antenna calculator (see later).